 Make it easy to find the right product on your site and don’t create a lot of screens that a customer must navigate through in order to buy.
 If the site is cluttered or purchasing is difficult, many people will navigate away without completing a transaction.

-Be certain that your site works well and works quickly.
-If the site is slow, times out, or has other technical issues, you will lose customers.
+Sometimes the reason why your sales page isn’t working is because of technical issues.
+Be sure that your site works well and works quickly.
+If the site is slow, times out or has other technical issues, you will lose customers.

 If you’re not sure what to do here, hire a web professional to test your site and see what can be done to optimise the site or the server it’s hosted on.